eljueves/Crop_Trek/README.md

 This project is a crop tracking system for agricultural robotics.
 It tracks objects across video frames and assigns persistent IDs, even if an object temporarily disappears.
 It also visualizes the tracking process.

+The reason it's called Crop-trek was that I was hoping it could evolve in a interactive testing environment for detecting crops.

 ---

 ## 🚀 Features